 Which diff ratio to use?

 Choosing what diff ratio to use for your racing car is a challenge.
-If your racing car (and/or series) allows you to run different diff ratios, then it can make a big different to your racing car’s performance.
+If your racing car (and/or series) allows you to run different diff ratios, then it can make a big difference to your racing car’s performance.

 If you get it right(er) than your competitors, and you’ll be faster – potentially much faster.

 But which diff ratio should you choose?
 How do you select what diff ratio to use for maximum acceleration at a particular track?

 Of course, if you ask around, your resident paddock cup champion will to give you a confident answer: